Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Framework for Exploring Families of tiots

 \subsubsection{Other Seed Sources}

 In addition to asymptotic limits and grid-based searches, seeds may also be supplied using prior knowledge or diagnostic information obtained during the continuation process.
 For example, after completing continuation from all initially identified seeds, the absence of an expected connection between families may indicate missing branches.
-In such cases, additional seeds can be introduced to recover the complete family structure.
+In such cases, additional seeds can be introduced to recover the complete family structure. \taken{An example of this situation occurs in the angular domain analysis, detailed in Appendix~E.}

+\taken{It is emphasized, however, that this framework does not guarantee analytical completeness of the identified family set in either optimality domain.
+The difficulty is more pronounced in the temporal domain, where intricate connections that do not involve the asymptotic ($\tof\to0,\infty$) limits are more common (for instance, the cyclic families that connect to no asymptote), so the seeding cannot rely on the asymptotic configurations alone.
+Nevertheless, for non-resonant orbital configurations the time-lines become dense in the angular domain (Section~\ref{sec:porkchop_projection}), so a sufficiently long and fine epoch sampling intersects any family of finite angular extent; once a single point on a family is seeded, continuation recovers the entire branch, including narrow segments of interest.
+The residual risk is thus confined to families whose entire extent is vanishingly small, which are difficult to detect yet also of limited practical value, as their scarce recurrence is quantified by the perpendicular family extent in Section~\ref{sec:long_horizon}.}